telerik/kendo-ui-core/docs/web/grid/print-export.md

 ---
-title: Printing and Exporting
+title: Printing
-page_title: Printing and Exporting the Kendo UI Grid widget
+page_title: Printing | Kendo UI Grid Widget
-description: This documentation page will explain how to print and export the Kendo UI Grid widget
+description: "Learn how to print the Kendo UI Grid widget."
+slug: printing_kendoui_grid
+position: 9
 ---

-# Printing and Exporting the Grid
+# Printing

-## Printing

-In most cases the Grid is not the only content on the page, however, there are cases when one would like to print the Grid only.
-There are two ways to achieve that.
+In most cases the Grid is not the only content on a page and, yet, you might want to print the Grid only.
+There are two ways to achieve this:

-1. Print the existing web page, but use a print stylesheet to hide parts of the page, which are not needed.
+1. Print the existing web page, but use a print stylesheet to hide the parts of the page that are not needed.
-2. Retrieve the Grid HTML, inject it in a new browser window, and trigger printing of the new page.
+2. Retrieve the Grid HTML, inject it in a new browser window, and trigger the printing of the new page.

-The example below shows how to implement the second option.
-There are some other important things to keep in mind, which are also addressed by the provided example.
+The example below demonstrates how to apply the second option.
+It also addresses some other important things you must keep in mind as follows:

 * If the Grid is scrollable, some rows or columns may not be visible on the printed paper.
-You need to ensure that the Grid has no height during printing, and the scrollability of the data area is disabled.
+Make sure that during printing the Grid has no set height, and the scrollability of the data area is disabled.
-* Depending on the column width, some cell content may not be fully visible.
+* Depending on the column width, some of the cell content may not be fully visible.
 This problem is resolved by forcing an automatic `table-layout` to the Grid table, which disables the ellipsis (...).
 * Browsers repeat table headers on each printed page automatically.
 However, when the Grid is scrollable, it renders a separate table for the header area.
 Since the browser cannot understand the relationship between the two Grid tables, it will not repeat the header row.
 This problem is resolved by cloning the header row inside the data table.

-Printing a Grid with locked (frozen) columns is likely to produce misaligned columns or rows, or a broken overall layout.
+Printing a Grid with locked (frozen) columns is likely to produce misaligned columns, or rows, or a broken overall layout.
 In such cases it is advisable to use a separate print-friendly page with no frozen columns.

-### Example

-**HTML**
+###### HTML

     <div id="grid"></div>